rxi/aq/README.md

 ## Overview
 The project is a lightweight framework for creating small audio toys.
-The framework binds immediate mode ui, modulally routed audio nodes and midi input to the [fe](https://github.com/rxi/fe) scripting language.
+The framework binds immediate mode ui, modularly routed audio nodes and midi input to the [fe](https://github.com/rxi/fe) scripting language.
 A small program that would output a sinewave and change its frequency when a button is clicked would be as follows:
 ```clojure
 (do-file "common.fe")